aleksandr-vin/aleksandr-vin.github.io/_posts/2022-01-12-stereoscopic-360-video.md

 ---
-layout: post
 title:  "Stereoscopic 360 video"
-tags:   video, 360, 3D, vr, stereo, binocular, idea
+tags:   video 360 3D vr stereo binocular idea
 ---

 Last Tuesday, during proyotyping a demo for our idea at VR hackathon in KLM,